 Blockchain’s role in Multinational Insurance

-A multinational account in insurance industry is an account which has assets and exposures outside its home country.
+A multinational account in the insurance industry is an account which has assets and exposures outside its home country.
 A contract providing coverage in the home country is known as the ‘Master Policy’ and its subsidiaries are known as ‘Underlyers’.

 Multinational insurance is complex as it involves different regulations, payment structures and policy terms & conditions in different countries.

 Various parties are involved in a multinational policy in the form of ‘Global Customers’, ‘Local Customers’, ‘Global Brokers’, ‘Local Brokers’, ‘Insurer Home Office’ and ‘Insurer Local Office’.
-The above stakeholders need to share data involving policy, claims & payment and most of this communication happens through emails, phone calls and mails instead of a trusted centralized system
+The above stakeholders need to share data involving policy, claims & payment and most of this communication happens through emails, phone calls and emails instead of a trusted centralized system

 Current challenges faced by the insurance industry:

 - Communication: The multinational policy fulfillment process starts with Underwriting and ends with Booking & Policy Issuance.
 There is a sizeable amount of lead time involved in this end-to-end lifecycle as it involves communication between multiple parties.
 The goal is to reduce this lead time and bring in greater transparency.

 - Productivity: The key objective of insurance companies’ workforce is to stay focused on day-to-day activities.
 However, employees spend a lot of time in collecting information and generating reports for their brokers and customers.

 - Premium Collection: A significant part of a local premium collection from various local clients exceeds the ‘Permissible Days Outstanding’.
 This impacts the revenue of multinational line of business significantly.

 - Reconciliation of Payment: Manual effort is involved in reconciling between different systems, banks’ feed and collection data from client & broker.